 Students can report concerns to any member of staff that they feel comfortable talking to.
 This might typically be their form tutor or Head of Year, but it can be any member of staff.
-They can also self-refer to speak to one of our Learning Mentors, CWPs or our school nurse - Leanne Ludlow.

 Students are welcome to email a member of staff if they find it hard to open up initially in person.